przeprogramowani/cursor-ollama-backend/README.md

 You need to have Ollama installed and running on your local machine.
 You can find the instructions in [ollama](https://github.com/ollama/ollama).

+Check if `ollama` is running by opening `http://localhost:11434/api/tags` in your browser.
+You should see the response from Ollama.

 ### Certificate

 You need to generate a self-signed SSL certificate to expose the API over HTTPS.